KPMG fined $50 million for using stolen data, exam fraud: U.S. SEC

 While the U.S. Congress created the accounting board to police the work of public-company auditors, the SEC retains the authority to inspect auditors on its own.

-Former PCAOB staffers have also been charged for making unauthorized disclosures related to KPMG’s audits.
+Five former PCAOB staffers had been charged in 2018 for making unauthorized disclosures related to KPMG’s audits.

+The SEC said at the time that the firm had experienced a high rate of PCAOB deficiency findings in prior inspections and improvement of these findings had become a priority.

+“Armed with the PCAOB data, the now-former KPMG personnel oversaw a program to review and revise certain audit work papers after the audit reports had been issued to reduce the likelihood of deficiencies being found during inspections.”

 SEC Chairman Jay Clayton ordered his staff in January 2018 to monitor the auditor in relation to alleged misappropriation of PCAOB information.